russellballestrini/flask-socketio-llm-completions/README.rst

 - ``/title new``: Generates a new title which reflects conversation content for the current chatroom using gpt-4.
 - ``/cancel``: Cancel the most recent chat completion from streaming into the chatroom.
 - ``/python``: Executes the most recent Python code block sent in the chatroom and returns the output or any errors.
+- ``/help``: Displays the list of commands and models to choose from.

 The ``/s3 ls`` command can be used to list files in the connected S3 bucket.
 You can specify a pattern to filter the files listed.
 For example: